London symphonies

-(Franz) Joseph Haydn (1732–1809)

-Joseph Haydn, often called the "Father of the Symphony", is one of the pillars of the Classical period in Western music.
-Showing musical prowess at a young age, his career would slowly take shape, from choir school to small musical jobs, and eventually entering the service of the Esterházy family.
-The family was a wealthy noble house with a significant musical establishment, and this was where Haydn would compose profusely as he rose to the role of musical director.

-Within his position at the Esterházy court, Haydn was somewhat removed from the surrounding musical trends of cities like Vienna.
-This would create an environment of simultaneous freedom and pressure, giving Haydn the opportunity to develop his own creativity and originality.
-Haydn would eventually separate from the court, with his departure book-ended by his two trips to London, where he would compose some of his most famous works.

-After his success in London, Haydn spent his final years in Vienna, where he continued to compose masses and some of his important works like The Creation (1798).
-Haydn's overall output was extremely influential, simply through the sheer number of compositions he produced in his lifetime.
-An icon of the classical period, his works included the hallmarks of the era such as clarity and balance.
-Later composers, such as Mozart and Beethoven, acknowledged his importance and influence.

 Haydn's first journey to London

 Haydn was called on by Johann Peter Salomon, and was told he would be going to London.
 Haydn himself had thought of going to London before, saying that symphonies nos.
 76–78 were composed for the English gentlemen, and that he intended to bring them over himself and produce them.
 London was quite cosmopolitan, and had an active music scene, which was enriched by a stream of artists from abroad.
 Haydn plunged into a chaotic professional life, giving fortepiano lessons, arranging concerts complete with royal invitations, and choral performances in Westminster Abbey.
 It was this immersion into the London musical culture that began to inspire his composing as well.

 The first six London symphonies were written between 1791 and 1792, and included symphony nos.
 93–98.
 They were also premiered in those years, although nos.
 95 and 96 were the only ones performed in 1791, despite 93 and 94 being completed prior.
-The reception was overall positive, and the concerts garnered proftis nearly double what he had been guaranteed.
+The reception was overall positive, and the concerts garnered profits nearly double what he had been guaranteed.
 The symphonies were seen as grand productions, surpassing any of Haydn's previous performances.
 As a result of this success, Salomon and Haydn agreed that, following the end of the 1791 season, Haydn would stay for another year.